lpgray/arcgis-js-showcase/README.md

-emap
+ArcGIS JavaScript Develop Showcase
 ====

-gtmap emap project based on the html5 and ArcGIS JS.
+The project contains the easist snippets, enjoy it by yourself.